frederikwagner/vue-component-library/README.md

 ## [Documentation](https://www.vuecomponentlibrary.com)

-Read the [docs](https://www.vuecomponentlibrary.com) to learn how you can use the vue-component-library in your web applications or how to create your own component library.
+Read the [docs](https://www.vuecomponentlibrary.com) to learn how to use the vue component library in your web applications or how to create your own component library.

 ---